edxhayter/dbt-data-drills/docs/challenge_1/readme.md

 They are exploring **dbt** as part of their data stack and have brought you in to refactor the existing query using **dbt best practices**.
 Your goal is to make the code **more interpretable** and **robust** so that any future issues can be quickly resolved, ensuring loyalty statuses continue to be assigned seamlessly at the start of each new year.

+**Note the original query was built for compatibility with Snowflake so may need adjustment to work with an alternative connection**

 ---

 ## 🏗️ Getting Started